 If you expect that you will be unable to work for a year or more, consider applying for long-term disability benefits through the Social Security Administration (SSA).
 There are two forms of federl long-term disability benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Eligibility for SSDI is based on work history and earnings, while eligibility for SSI is based on income and resources.

 If you also have a long-term disability insurance policy through your employer, check to see if it requires you to simultaneously apply for SSA benefits - often it does, to offset the cost to the company of how much they are paying out.
 Some states also offer state disability insurance options, which often do not require you to be unable to work for as long as the one-year requirement of the SSA.

-This material is designed to provide general information on the topics presented.
-It is provided with the understanding that Cancer and Careers and the Cancer Legal Resource Center (CLRC) are not engaged in rendering any legal or professional services by its publication or distribution.
-Although this material was reviewed by a professional, it should not be used as a substitute for professional services.
-Resources and referrals are provided solely for information and convenience.
+Please note that this information is designed to provide general information on the topics presented.
+It is provided with the understanding that the expert is not engaged in rendering any legal or professional services in the information provided.
+The information provided should not be used as a substitute for professional services.